dartlangfr/ng-darrrt-codelab/docs/step-7.md

 > At a high level, directives are markers on a DOM element (such as an attribute, element name, or CSS class) that tell AngularDart's HTML compiler to attach a specified behavior to that DOM element or even transform the DOM element and its children.

-1. Create a file `rockandroll/rockandroll_directive.dart`.
+1. Create a file `rockandroll/rockandroll_directive.dart` in your work directory.
  - Paste the following content:

     ```Dart